University-led teacher training

 UK-resident students could be eligible for:

-- a training bursary for the 2019/20 academic year of £26,000 tax-free available, depending on your degree grade.
+- a training bursary for the 2021/22 academic year of up to £24,000 tax-free available, depending on your degree grade.
 Bursaries are paid by your initial teacher education (ITE) provider during your course.
 Full details are available from Get into Teaching.

 Please note, you will be charged tuition fees by your ITE provider.
 The exact cost varies between institutions but UK and EU students may be eligible for a loan to cover the cost.
 More information about tuition fee loans can be found on the student finance website.

 Applications for both school- and university-led training are made through the Department for Education’s ‘Apply’ service.
 You are required to submit a personal statement and details of your academic and work experience.
-Get into Teaching have some helpful suggestions on how to make a good application.
+Get into Teaching has some helpful suggestions on how to make a good application.

 If it’s getting late in the year all is not lost.
 The shortage of physics teachers means there are places available for latecomers.
 If you find yourself in a situation where you would like to apply for a course starting soon, we recommend contacting your chosen ITT provider prior to submitting your application.
 This enables you to explain your situation and can help to speed up the process.